 The digital transformation era is here.
-Even if we were not ready for it yet, the events of 2020 have defintely propelled us forward.
+Even if we were not ready for it yet, the events of 2020 have propelled us forward.
 Digital transformation refers to the complete integration of digital technologies into business.
-COVID-19 has pushed most companies into adopting some digital strategies and technologies to stay in touch with their customers and keep themselves above water.
+COVID-19 has pushed most companies to pivot and adopt some digital strategies and technologies to stay in touch with their customers and keep themselves above water.

-Full digital transformation takes time and patience.
-The pandemic has served as a wake-up call for businesses and their leaders to take the steps towards fully integrating digital systems across their company.
-Companies looking to undergo a digital transformation do not need to do it all at once.
-There four key aspects to digital transformation:
+Complete digital transformation takes time and patience.
+The pandemic has served as a wake-up call for businesses and their leaders to take steps towards fully integrating digital systems across their companies.
+Transforming a company can be intimidating and stressful if not planned out properly.
+Companies can ease into the digital transformation strategically by taking on one aspect at a time.
+There are four key aspects of digital transformation:

 - Business Model

-Transforming a company at any time can be an intimidating and stressful endeavour if it is not planned out.
-By taking on one aspect at a time, companies can ease into the digital transformation strategically.
-Business processes are often the first to undergo digitization – preferred communication methods changing from old-fashioned memos to email is an example of a digital transformation that took place in the last decade for instance.
-Later the adoption of VOIP tools such as Skype, and afterwards instant messengers like WhatsApp, Line, or WeChat have been other such transformations that have digitized communication processes within business.
+Business processes are often the first to undergo digitisation – preferred communication methods changing from old-fashioned memos to email is an example of a digital transformation in the last decade.
+Later, the adoption of VOIP tools such as Skype and, afterwards, instant messengers like WhatsApp, Line, or WeChat were other transformations that digitised business communication processes.

 1. Digital Customer Journeys are on the Rise

 In an era of rapid technological advancement, the digital customer journey has emerged as a dominant force, reshaping consumer behaviour and redefining business strategies.
 Even before the disruptive events 2020, the trajectory towards a digitally driven customer journey was unmistakable.